ncoursol/Multilayer-perceptron/README.md

   `python3 train.py -i 1000 -l 15 15 -v data.csv`
   ![test2](pics/test2.png)

+  > [!WARNING]
+  > Here you can see an example of overfitting due to too many iterations.

 Run training with 20 iterations, 2 hidden layers of 15 neurons, with mini-batch and verbose enable: